testground/testground/docs/USAGE.md

 smlbench/simple-add-get
 ```

-Before you run your first test, you need to build a Docker image that provides the "sidecar"
+Before you run your first test plan, you need to build a Docker image that provides the "sidecar"

 ```
 > make docker-ipfs-testground
 ```

 This next command is your first test!
-It runs the lookup-peers test from the DHT
+It runs the `find-peers` test from the `dht`
-plan, using the builder (which sets up the environment + compilation) named
+test plan, using the builder (which sets up the environment + compilation) named
-docker:go (which compiles go inside docker) and runs it using the runner
+`docker:go` (which compiles Go inside Docker) and runs it using the runner
-local:docker (which runs on your local machine).
+`local:docker` (which runs on your local machine).

 ```
 > testground run single dht/find-peers \